kioku-project/kioku/docs/frontend_development.md

   return <img src="..." alt={_(msg`Image caption`)} />;
 }
 ```
-Here, we want to be able to translate the image caption but we can’t use the `<Trans>` tag in the `alt` property so we have to do it like this.
+Here, we want to be able to translate the image caption but we can’t use the `<Trans>` component in the `alt` property so we have to do it like this:

 #### Translate outside of React components
-If you want to translate texts that reside in functions that are not React components, you can not use the `<Trans>` tag and the `useLingui()` hook, instead you will have to use the `t` macro.
+If you need to translate text that resides in functions not part of React components, you cannot use the `<Trans>` component or the `useLingui()` hook.
+Instead, you will need to use the `t` macro.
 ```jsx
 import { t } from "@lingui/macro";